Autism and memory: Central executive or executive functioning

 It is believed that a dysfunction in working memory significantly influences the symptoms associated with autism spectrum disorders.
 In examining autism through the lens of Baddeley & Hitch's model of working memory, there have been conflicting results in the research.
-Some studies have shown that individuals that fall within the spectrum have impaired executive functioning, which means working memory does not function correctly.
+Some studies have shown that autistic people have impaired executive functioning, which means working memory does not function correctly.
 However, other studies have failed to find an effect in autistic people with a high level of functioning.
-Tests such as the Wisconsin Card Sorting Test have been administered to autistic individuals, and the lower scores have been interpreted as indicative of a poor ability to focus on relevant information and thus a deficit within the central executive aspect of working memory.
-An aspect of ASD is that it might be present, to a certain extent, in first-degree relatives.
-One study found that siblings of autistic individuals have limited ability to focus and conceptualize categories using updated information.
-Given these results, it is reasonable to suggest that these so-called deficits in cognitive ability are of the cognitive endophenotypes (i.e., relatives) of ASD.
+Tests such as the Wisconsin Card Sorting Test have been administered to autistic people, and the lower scores have been interpreted as indicative of a poor ability to focus on relevant information and thus a deficit within the central executive aspect of working memory.
+An aspect of autism is that it might be present, to a certain extent, in first-degree relatives.
+One study found that siblings of autistic people have limited ability to focus and conceptualize categories using updated information.
+Given these results, it is reasonable to suggest that these so-called deficits in cognitive ability are of the cognitive endophenotypes (i.e., relatives) of autism.